+33,000+ ED Visits Annually

+10 Bed Emergency Room

+15 Room Urgent Care

 Reducing the time patients remain in the emergency department (ED) improves access to treatment and increases quality of care.
-This reduction is dependent on achieving improvements in overall ED flow among staff, communication with patients, and the understanding of real-time performance and future needs.
-The Center for Disease Control and Prevention highlighted these challenges that all health care system EDs experience, as wait times in the United States have risen by over 25% since 2003.
+Columbia VA HCS has developed a no-cost solution for achieving improvements in overall ED flow among staff, communication with patients, and the understanding of real-time performance and future needs.

+The Center for Disease Control and Prevention highlighted these challenges that all health care system emergency departments experience, as wait times in the United States have risen by over 25% since 2003.

 The Columbia VA Health Care System experienced these same challenges, however through a structured Continuous Process Improvement approach has recognized, assessed, developed and implemented sustainable Visual Management Systems which have reshaped how we do business.
 Bottlenecks and barriers to patient flow in the ED are now addressed thoughtfully and timely, which has led to enhanced performance and outcomes.

 Visual Management Systems are now accepted as essential for achieving smooth throughput, reducing wait times, decreasing treatment delays, and improving overall patient satisfaction.
 Recognizing that length of stay in the ED is a challenge nationwide, Columbia VA Health Care System has developed an automated system for visualizing both current and projected patient flow to provide high level process overviews with on-demand drill down capability.

-Objectives
+Objective